 Can Be Taken By People With Diabetes

 Diabetes is a medical condition that diminishes the body’s ability to process glucose.
-There are three major types of diabetes; type 1 diabetes, type 2 diabetes, and gestational diabetes.
-People with diabetes can’t take sugar, and hence things like candies and chocolates are out of the picture.
-Whiskey works for people with diabetes because it has no sugar.
-One ounce of whiskey, which approximately has 70 calories, contains no sugar at all (6).
+There are three types of diabetes; type 1 diabetes, type 2 diabetes, and gestational diabetes.
+People with diabetes need to limit their sugar consumption, and hence things like candies and chocolates are consumed with moderation.
+Whiskey works for people with diabetes since it has no sugar.
+One ounce of whiskey, which approximately has 70 calories, contains no carbohydrates (6).

 Decreases The Risk Of Cardiovascular Conditions